kopaka1822/CppScriptEngine/README.md

 # Adding Custom Objects
 ## Derive from GetValueObject
-The easiest way to add custom objects is to derive directly from `GetValueObject<T>`.
+The easiest way to add custom objects is to derive directly from `ScriptObject`.

 ### Example
 This example explains how to write a simple Vector 2D class.
 In the end, you should be able to create a new instance of a `Vec2` and know how to register the member functions and use them with the script engine.